NCBI-Hackathons/ContamFilter/README.md

 # Run an individual command to see if the image is working
 docker run blast echo "hello!"

+# Print a list of applications loaded on this image
+docker run blast ls /home/ubuntu/bin/
 ```

 ### Running CWL